QI-CSHL/QuantLabs2026/qi_2026_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 ```

 **Installation of btrack and napari from scratch**
-- Open a new Miniforge Prompt and install all we need by executing...
+- Open a new Anaconda Prompt and install all we need by executing...
   - `conda create -y -n btrack -c conda-forge python=3.11`
   - `conda activate btrack`
-  - `conda install -y pip`
   - `pip install btrack[napari]`
   - `conda install -y -c conda-forge napari pyqt`